-- He became a major recording star in the 1960s with huge hits like 'Tears', 'Love Is Like A Violin' and 'Happiness', which remains his signature tune today.
+- He became a major recording star in the 1960s with huge hits like 'Tears', 'Love Is Like A Violin' and 'Happiness', which became his signature tune.

 - He's in The Guinness Book of Records for telling 1500 jokes in three and a half hours.